chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 #### Nested Destructuring

-You can destructure nested arrays in a manner similar to destructuring nested objects.
-By inserting another array pattern into the overall pattern, the destructuring will descend into a nested array, like this:
+You can destructure nested arrays in a manner similar to destructuring nested objects. <u>By inserting another array pattern into the overall pattern, the destructuring will descend into a nested array, like this:</u>

 ```js
 let colors = [ "red", [ "green", "lightgreen" ], "blue" ];